Love Island (2015 TV series) series 5: Future appearances

-Curtis Pritchard appeared on season one of Love Island Games.
+In 2023, Curtis Pritchard appeared on season one of Love Island Games.

-Arabella Chi, Joanna Chimonides, Anton Danyluk, Joe Garratt and Chris Taylor returned for series one of Love Island: All Stars.
+In 2024, Arabella Chi, Joanna Chimonides, Anton Danyluk, Joe Garratt and Chris Taylor returned for series one of Love Island: All Stars.

-Elma Pazar, Pritchard, and India Reynolds appeared on series two of Love Island: All Stars.
+In 2025, Elma Pazar, Pritchard, and India Reynolds appeared on series two of Love Island: All Stars.

+In 2026, Belle Hassan and Pritchard returned for series three of Love Island: All Stars.
+Pritchard and Danyluk competed on the fourth series of Celebrity Ex on the Beach.

-Maura Higgins has appeared as a guest host on Love Island Games, season five of Love Island USA, and as the host of Love Island USA: Aftersun for season six.
+Maura Higgins has appeared as a guest host on Love Island Games, season five of Love Island USA, and as the host of Love Island USA: Aftersun since season six.

-Coupling
+Coupling and elimination history

 The first couples were chosen shortly after the contestants entered the villa.
 After all the girls entered, the boys were asked to choose a girl to pair up with.
 Anton was paired with Amy, Callum with Amber, Joe and Lucie paired up, Michael and Yewande coupled up, and Sherif paired up with Anna.
 Curtis and Tommy then entered the villa and were told they would be stealing a girl each the following day.